mscheifer/thefamilycookies/chocolate_platzen.md

 - Crisco

 # Instructions
 Place chocolate in freezer, when cold, break off pieces of chocolate and grate using a food processor or grinder.
+Cutting the squares with a knife first can make grinding easier.
 Store grated chocolate in the refrigerator until ready to use.

-Using an electric mixer, beat egg whites until you achieve stiff peaks.
+Using an electric stand mixer, beat egg whites until you achieve stiff peaks.
+Set the mixer to maximum power and run it for about 30 seconds.
+You'll see bubbles first and then it looks foamy.

 By hand, using a flexible spatula, fold in slowly and carefully the sugar, then flour and chocolate, 1/4 cup at a time.

 Preheat oven to 300°.
 Generously grease parchment paper to line baking sheets.
 Drop a heaping spoonful with space for the cookies to spread out.
 Bake at 300° for 18 minutes.
 Cookies may turn a light brown on edges and bottoms.